-Let’s get real, all coffee is not created equal, and there is a big difference between the drip coffee served in your office and the offerings of artisanal roasters.
+Let’s get real, all coffee is not created equal, and there’s a big difference between the drip junk served in your office and the offerings of artisanal roasters.
 Wanting the inside scoop on how to make the perfect cup of espresso we consulted with master barista Fritz Storm, who won the World Barista Championship in 2002, and is now a coffee consultant working with restaurants, bars, and hotels around the world to perfect their coffee experiences.
 His latest project is working with Le Meridien Hotels & Resorts on their new coffee program in its hotels around the world.

 Storm shared with us: “Serving a great cup of coffee, cappuccino, or espresso should be a skill required of any good host or hostess … at-home entertainers should think about making a great cup of coffee with the same care they would use in making a great risotto or a fabulous cocktail.
 It just takes a little more effort and attention to detail, but the result speaks for itself.”